Venerable Nelson Baker was known as the "Padre of the Poor" and hailed for his "City of Charity."

 Born in Buffalo, New York, Nelson Baker lived a happy childhood and upon graduation from high school joined his family in running a grocery and general store in Buffalo’s downtown.
 Everything seemed to be going smoothly for the bright young man.

-Then in 1863, New York sought to enlist 20,000 new recruits for the Civil War and Baker became one of them.
+Then in 1863, New York sought to enlist 20,000 new recruits for the Civil War and Baker was one of them.
 He served in the 74th New York regiment for a short time and when the violence was over, returned home to Buffalo.

 Baker excelled in seminary, even though he was 10 years older than his classmates.
 In 1874 Baker went on a pilgrimage to Our Lady of Victories in Paris and the experience stayed with him for the rest of his life.

 On the feast of Saint Joseph, March 19, 1876, Nelson Baker was ordained to the priesthood at St. Joseph’s Cathedral in Buffalo.
 Father Baker was appointed to Limestone Hill, St. Joseph’s Orphanage, which at the time was severely in debt.

 To help pay off what was owed, Father Baker emptied out his personal accounts and started a fundraising initiative called the Association of Our Lady of Victory.
 He wrote hundreds of letters across the country and in a short time had everything paid off.

 In the early 1900s, Baker heard of a nearby canal that contained the remains of numerous infants and small children who were drowned by their own mothers, not wanting them to be brought up in poverty.
 This spurred Father Baker to create his own Our Lady of Victory Infant Home that provided a safe place for unwed mothers and their children.

 According to the website for his canonization, “If a mother did not want to keep her infant, there was a crib and a blanket always set next to the unlocked door of the home, so she could deposit her child there during the night.”